fbagirov/django_api_example/README.md

 7. To access all leads in the database, go to the following address:

-8. To access a specific lead in the database by the user id, go to the following address:
+"127.0.0.1:8000/api/v1/leads/all/"

-9. To shut down the application, in your command shell, use CTRL+c command.
+8. To shut down the application, in your command shell, use CTRL+c command.